 Here are videos and posts that I reviewed and intentionally selected to share with you to support the perspective that I’ve shared.

-Please appreciate that listening to them, as well as, gaining further information from the links will take an investment of your time.
+Please appreciate that reviewing them, as well as, gaining further information from the links will take an investment of your time.
 Also, the law may not resonate with you as it has with me, the first time that you are exposed to it.
 But continue to try to understand it.
 Practice it.

 I hope that it results in you will becoming a believer in the Spiritual Law of Detachment, just like me.